 2. To transmit and receive energy encoded with information.

-There is one great Earth Chakra located on each continent, with the exception of Antarctica.
-(Antarctica has major subtle organs also.
-Their locations and functions will be described at a later time.)
+There is one great Earth Chakra located on each continent, including Antarctica.
 At the centre of each chakra is a major sacred site.
 From this sacred centre, the chakra expands in a circular fashion – its radius extending for hundreds of miles.
 If an earth chakra was operating in a state of optimum health, the approximate radius would, in most cases, be approximately 777 miles.
 It must be remembered that this is only an average figure, as all chakras are living organs which expand and contract, according to the complexity of conditions which may affect them.

 Earth chakras also have depth and height.
 Thus, the overall shape of an earth chakra is spherical, or like a flying saucer, with a maximum circumference on the Earth’s surface, and with vertical extensions into the atmosphere, and in a subterranean direction to connect with the Earth’s deeper structures.
 Transmissions from the world chakras often take this same shape – sphere or saucer – as they travel through air, water, or earth.